-The main debugger settings are associated with the kit you build and run your project with.
-To specify the debugger and compiler to use for each kit, select Tools > Options > Kits.
+The main debugger preferences are associated with the kit you build and run your project with.
+To specify the debugger and compiler to use for each kit, select Edit > Preferences > Kits.

-You need to set up the debugger only if the automatic setup fails, because the native debugger is missing (as is usually the case for the CDB debugger on Windows, which you always must install yourself) or because Qt Creator does not support the installed version is not supported (for example, when your system contains no, or an outdated version of GDB and you want to use a locally installed replacement instead).
+You need to set up the debugger only if the automatic setup fails because the native debugger is missing (for example, you must install the CDB debugger on Windows yourself) or because Qt Creator does not support the installed version.
+For example, when your system does not have GDB installed or the installed version is outdated, and you want to use a locally installed replacement instead.

-Note: If you need to change the debugger to use for an automatically detected kit, select Edit > Preferences > Kits > Clone to create a copy of the kit, and change the parameters in the clone.
-Make sure to select the cloned kit for your project.
+To change the debugger in an automatically detected kit, select Edit > Preferences > Kits > Clone to create a copy of the kit, and change the parameters in the cloned kit.
+Make sure to enable the cloned kit for your project.

-If the debugger you want to use is not automatically detected, select Tools > Options > Kits > Debuggers > Add to add it.
+If the debugger you want to use is not automatically detected, select Edit > Preferences > Kits > Debuggers > Add to add it.

-Note: To use the debugging tools for Windows, you must install them.
+To use the debugging tools for Windows, you must install them.
 Optionally, you can set up the Microsoft Symbol Server if you need symbol information from Microsoft modules that is not found locally.
 For more information, see Setting CDB Paths on Windows.

-This section explains the options you have for debugging C++ code and provides installation notes for the supported native debuggers.
-It also applies for code in other compiled languages such as C, FORTRAN, Ada.
+This section describes the options you have for debugging C++ and Python code and installing the supported native debuggers.
+It also applies to code in other compiled languages such as C, FORTRAN, and Ada.

-For more information on the debugger modes, see Launching the Debugger in Different Modes.
+For more information about launching the debugger in different modes, see Debugger Operating Modes.

-Qt Creator supports native debuggers when working with compiled code.
-On most supported platforms, the GNU Symbolic Debugger GDB can be used.
-On Microsoft Windows, when using the Microsoft tool chain, the Microsoft Console Debugger CDB is needed.
-On macOS and Linux, the LLDB debugger.
+Qt Creator supports native debuggers for debugging compiled code.
+On most supported platforms, you can use the GNU Symbolic Debugger (GDB).
+On Microsoft Windows, when using the Microsoft tool chain, you need the Microsoft Console Debugger (CDB).
+On macOS and Linux, you can use the LLDB debugger.
 On all supported platforms, you can use PDB to debug Python source code.

 The following table summarizes the support for debugging C++ code: